StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/tasks/delete-a-task-log.md

-# How to Delete a Task Log
+# Delete a Task Log

 This topic provides step-by-step instructions for deleting a [task log](about-task-logs.md) in TheHive.